MicrosoftDocs/fabric-docs/docs/data-engineering/notebook-public-api.md

 ## Get notebook with definition

-You can get the notebook content by using this API, we support to set the format as ipynb in query string to get an ipynb format notebook.
+You can get the notebook content by using this API, we support setting the format as ipynb in the query string to get an ipynb format notebook.

 **Request**